 Battelle encourages investigators utilizing NEON assignable assets to make their research data freely and openly available as soon as possible and requires data sets so collected to be registered with the NEON data archive.

 Data access may be restricted for a period not exceeding two years from the end-of-use date for data collected by investigators using NEON assignable assets.
 At the end of the restricted access period, all data will be freely and openly available.
 The restricted period may be extended under exceptional circumstances, but only by agreement between the Principal Investigator and the NEON Program Manager.

 Data that has already become public cannot be made proprietary under any circumstances.
 Data which has been published in whole or part becomes publicly available at the time of publication.

 Access to NEON field sites is governed by site host policies and permitting requirements.
 NEON staff may be able to assist with the site access process as needed.
 For more information, please contact us.

 The MDP functions as a principal investigator (PI) requestable asset for periods of up to approximately one year.
 The MDP is a self-contained suite of sensors, power systems and data logging capabilities for capturing atmospheric, soil, and aquatic based measurements.
 Central to the concept of the MDP is the ability for rapid deployment to capture stochastic ecological events (e.g. fires, flood events, pest outbreaks) across the landscape.
 Five MDPs are available for deployments up to 1 year.
-We are now accepting requests for Fall 2017 deployments and after.
+Please contact us regarding availability.

-At each of NEON’s core and relocatable field sites, there will be several distinct physical instrument systems or arrays for collecting environmental data from automated sensors:
+At each of NEON’s core and relocatable field sites, there will be infrastructure to support physical instrument systems or arrays for collecting environmental data from automated sensors: